TonyFlury/cataloger/docs/index.rst

 :alt: Documentation Status

-The manifest checker is a suite of easy to use tools which are intended to be used confirm that a directory tree has been correctly copied/deployed.
+The manifest checker is a suite of easy to use tools which can be used confirm that a directory tree has been correctly copied/deployed.

 The checker builds a manifest file, with a checksum against each file.
 The manifest file is then copied/deployed along with the rest of the directory tree - and the suite can be used to check the destination tree against the manifest.